Vehicle Safety · 2–5 min talk

 Safety Reminders

-• Report roadway contamination hazards immediately.
+• Report spills or roadway contamination immediately.

 Ask the Crew